itsalirahimi/ground_truth_generation/README.md

 ## Setup

 The system is developed and tested in ubuntu 16.04.
-The installation of ROS (kinetic distro) is a basic requirement.
+The installation of ROS (mine was `kinetic` distro) is a basic requirement.
 The whole repository is placed within a ROS workspace.

 It is recommended to create a conda environment to install the necessary to install the softwares within.
 So start using: